 As director of Creighton’s health law program, Kelly Dineen, RN, JD, PhD, is reaching out to alumni to share ideas about health care policy.
 Dineen, an assistant professor of law, has been at Creighton since July 2017 and teaches bioethics, health care law and food and drug law.
 She recently started networking with Jon Bailey, JD’83, who works at the state level with health care policy.
-Bailey’s son, Michael, who will graduate from the law school in May with his JD and health law certificate, has taken courses with Dineen.
+Bailey’s son, Michael, graduated from the law school in May 2018 with his JD with a health law concentration, has taken courses with Dineen.

 The Baileys recently spoke with us about their experience with health law.